robert-s-hogan/rshogan-dev/content/blog/callback-queue-and-event-loop/index.md

 > setTimeout(printHello, 0)

 1. setTimeout is a Web Browser Feature called **Timer**.
-When called, the timer starts (0 in this case) and the browser waits for the time (in ms) to complete.
+When called, the timer starts (0 in this case), and the browser waits for the time (in ms) to complete.
 Once complete, the function printHello() gets sent to the callback queue and waits for the event loop to send the function printHello() to the **call stack**.

 > blockFor1Sec() { ... }